 If your dog shows real signs of distress, such as prolonged vomiting or seizure you should contact your vet immediately.
 Under no circumstances should you attempt any home cure such as inducing vomiting, it could make the problem far worse!

-There is a wide range of things around your house and backyard which could be potentially harmful your pet from the obvious poisons to some unexpected items.
+There is a wide range of things around your house and backyard which could potentially harm your pet from the obvious poisons to some unexpected items.

-This is by no means a comprehensive list, and even simple plant bulbs could potentially be a source of poison, but some of the more common ones are:
+Below is by no means a comprehensive list, and even simple plant bulbs could potentially be a source of poison.
+However, some of the more common ones are:

 - Oven cleaner